pypyr/pypyr/README.rst

 =======================
 A pipeline is a .yaml file. pypyr uses YAML version 1.2.

-Save pipelines to a `pipelines` directory in your working directory.
+Save pipelines wherever you please.
+To run a pipeline, execute ``pypyr pipelinename`` from the directory where you saved ``pipelinename.yaml``

 .. code-block:: yaml

   # This is an example showing the anatomy of a pypyr pipeline
-  # A pipeline should be saved as {working dir}/pipelines/mypipelinename.yaml.
+  # A pipeline should be saved as {working dir}/mypipelinename.yaml.
   # Run the pipeline from {working dir} like this: pypyr mypipelinename

   # optional